 Latimer has a story about the guitar part that starts at 2:30 on Airborn: “Rhett and I spent a whole afternoon plugging guitars into moogs and fuzz boxes and all sorts of things.
 We spent four or five hours messing about and then at the end of the day we recorded it and we both looked at each other and said ‘this sounds just like a bad keyboard, doesn’t it?'”.

-And we come to the album closer and its crown achievement, the space-jazz-rock bonanza that is Lunar Sea.
+The album closer is also its crown achievement, the space-jazz-rock bonanza that is Lunar Sea.
 This one was written for Andy Ward: “Lunar Sea was for Andy because he had an element of being a bit of a lunatic at times.
 I think he came up with the title because it was based all about the moon.”
 Maybe there was a word play here with Lunacy.
 In those days not a lot was known about bipolar disorder, a condition that caused Andy Ward to lose his position with Camel in the early 80s.
 Unlike less fortunate musicians such as Jaco Pastorius, Ward was properly diagnosed in later years and managed to put that condition under control.

 The high string sounds that start the track are played on a Roland RS-202 Strings, a synth that was released in 1976 with Pete Bardens an early adopter.
 Many early Camel songs feature string sounds, giving them that space rock texture, and Bardens used a number of analog string synth strings that were developed around that time.
 Another one was the Freeman String Symphonizer, who later that year was famously used in Jeff Wayne’s Musical Version of The War of the Worlds.
 Both synths were trying to capture the sound of a string ensemble and were ousted later in the 1970s when ARP released their ARP Solina String Ensemble, but that is a different story.